zbhavyai/fedora-setup/docs/IntelliJ_IDEA.md

 ## Installation

-1. The installation is done via Flatpak and is included in the [install](../flatpak/install.txt) file.
+1. The installation is done via flatpak.

 2. Use the terminal `/usr/bin/env -- flatpak-spawn --host --env=TERM=xterm-256color bash`.